Christian Heurich Brewing Company: Rebirth

 The brewery remained closed from 1917 until 1933, with only the ice plant operating.
 Heurich was seventy-five years old when it closed.
 He was the city's biggest landowner, aside from the federal government.
 He had a farm in Maryland which he enjoyed, raising dairy cows and spending time with his children and grandchildren.
 However, he resented the closing of his business, and when Prohibition grew less popular, he considered reopening it.

 Prohibition did end in 1933.
 The Eighteenth Amendment banned "intoxicating" beverages.
 Still, it was the Volstead Act that defined "intoxicating" as ½ of one percent alcohol by weight.
 The Cullen–Harrison Act, passed on March 21, 1933, legalized the sale of beer and wine with an alcohol content of no more than 3.2% by weight, to be effective April 7, 1933.
 Breweries rushed to start producing beer again before April 7, "New Beers Day".
 Heurich did not rush, and when beer was legal again in DC, his was not ready.
 Only one of his pre-Prohibition competitors, Abner-Drury Brewery, reopened.
 Unfortunately for consumers, many breweries, including Abner-Drury, rushed their products to market too soon, and the resulting "green (insufficiently aged) beer" turned off customers.
 Heurich waited for his beer to age properly, soon becoming DC's only remaining brewery.
 When the Twenty-First Amendment was ratified in December 1933, breweries began producing beers with higher volumes of alcohol.

 First, he had to deal with vats full of Liberty Apple Champagne.
 It had too high an alcohol content to sell under the new rules, and only a vinegar company was interested in buying it.
 Too proud to sell his product as vinegar, Heurich had it dumped into the sewers to drain into the Potomac River.
 Now he could start making beer again.
 The brewery began producing the pre-war brands: Senate Lager, Heurich Lager, and Maerzen Beer.
 It also produced the spring Bock beer and even Home Beer.
 Soon, however, Senate Beer became the brewery's mainstay, its flagship label.
 In late 1938 Heurich introduced a Senate Ale.
 In late 1939 the brewery began packaging Senate Beer, Ale, and then Bock in beer cans, which were becoming increasingly popular.
 In 1940 Heurich celebrated his 75th anniversary as a brewer (counting his years as an apprentice and working before he came to DC.)
 Almost 100 years old, he was now DC's only brewer and one of the most prominent businessmen in town.
 Senate Beer dominated the local market; Senate Ale and Senate Bock were also popular.

+Closure

+The Christian Heurich Brewing Co. closed in 1956, "because of a decline in sales and because of the knowledge that the government would seek to acquire the site of the brewery for the approaches to the new Theodore Roosevelt Bridge."

+For five years, Arena Stage staged productions in the former brewery, which it nicknamed "The Old Vat."
+The brewery and all of its buildings were torn down in 1961.